reidransom/appjs-osx-bootstrap/README.md

 # appjs-osx-bootstrap

-The pupose of this project is to make appjs apps look and feel more like native OSX apps.
+The purpose of this project is to make AppJS apps look and feel more like native OSX apps.

 ## Features